SE21-Team2/slash/docs/function_description.md

 Returns a dictionary of all the parameters stated above for the product.

 ### *def sortList(arr, sortBy, reverse)*:
-It sorts the products list based on the flags provided as arguements.
+It sorts the products list based on the flags provided as arguments.
 Currently, it supports sorting by price.\
 **Parameters-**\
 SortBy- "pr": sorts by price, SortBy- "ra": sorts by rating